tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 - If TLS handshake completes using the ClientHelloOuter but with a certificate which is not valid for the public name.

-Falling back to unencrypted ClientHellos in any of these cases would allow a network attacker to disclose the contents of this ClientHello, including the SNI.
-This restriction may mean that certain kinds of network misbehavior or misconfiguration (see {{middleboxes}} may make it impossible to complete an ECH connection where an ordinary TLS 1.3 connection would work.
+Falling back to an unencrypted ClientHello in any of these cases would allow a network attacker to disclose the contents of this ClientHello, including the SNI.
+This restriction may mean that certain kinds of network misbehavior or misconfiguration (see {{middleboxes}} may make it impossible to complete an ECH connection where an ordinary TLS connection would work.

 Clients MAY attempt to use another server or ECHConfig value from the DNS results, if one is provided.

 ### Middleboxes